Poultry: Trade

 Poultry is the second most widely eaten type of meat in the world, accounting for about 30% of total meat production worldwide compared to pork at 38%.
 Sixteen billion birds are raised annually for consumption, more than half of these in industrialised, factory-like production units.
 Global broiler meat production rose to 84.6 million tonnes in 2013.
 The largest producers were the United States (20%), China (16.6%), Brazil (15.1%) and the European Union (11.3%).
 There are two distinct models of production; the European Union supply chain model seeks to supply products which can be traced back to the farm of origin.
 This model faces the increasing costs of implementing additional food safety requirements, welfare issues and environmental regulations.
 In contrast, the United States model turns the product into a commodity.

 World production of duck meat was about 4.2 million tonnes in 2011 with China producing two thirds of the total, some 1.7 billion birds.
 Other notable duck-producing countries in the Far East include Vietnam, Thailand, Malaysia, Myanmar, Indonesia and South Korea (12% in total).
 France (3.5%) is the largest producer in the West, followed by other EU nations (3%) and North America (1.7%).
 China was also by far the largest producer of goose and guinea fowl meat, with a 94% share of the 2.6 million tonne global market.

 Global egg production was expected to reach 65.5 million tonnes in 2013, surpassing all previous years.
 Between 2000 and 2010, egg production was growing globally at around 2% per year, but since then growth has slowed down to nearer 1%.
+In 2018, egg production reached 76.7 million tonnes, a huge 24% growth since 2008.